openva/vabusinesses.org/README.md

 ## Running tests

 E2E and functional tests are in `/deploy/tests/`, and can all be run with `/deploy/tests/run-all.sh`.
+From outside of the Docker container, they should be invoked with `/run-tests.sh`.